Dr Angus Robinson

-Having done an early physician Senior House Officer job at the Oncology Centre in Barts Hospital, he then sub specialised in oncology working in a variety of cancer centres.
+After an early Physician Senior House Officer position at the Oncology Centre in Barts Hospital, he then sub-specialised in oncology, working in a variety of cancer centres.

 His specialist interests currently are prostate cancer, looking after all stages of this disease from monitoring and active surveillance, hormonal treatment and specialist radiotherapy treatments for localised disease including IMRT, IGRT external beam radiotherapy and high dose rate brachytherapy.
 He also looks after all stages of advanced prostate cancer and has a specialist interest in castration resistant metastatic disease and the novel treatments that have been developed recently in the management of this.
 He is the principle investigator for a number of local and national and international trials looking at improving outcomes in advanced prostate cancer.